Can You Sue Uber Or Lyft If Your Driver Crashes?

 • Reckless drivers caused your rideshare driver to take evasive action, resulting in a crash.

-In these cases, you would still be protected by Uber or Lyft’s uninsured/underinsured motorist coverage if the at-fault driver has insufficient insurance.
+In these cases, you would still be protected by Uber or Lyftโ€™s uninsured/underinsured motorist coverage if the at-fault driver has insufficient insurance.
+Uber accident lawyers or attorneys who handle Lyft crashes can guide you through the claims process.

 A Vehicle Manufacturer